 During Navigating the Job Search as an International Candidate, Dr. Zhang joins us to talk about balancing her full-time job search as a PhD, incorporating personal and professional priorities, and her status as an international student.
 She shares invaluable insight on her experience developing professional relationships throughout the process.
 Xiaomi is a recent Northwestern alumna, and former VPD group member in Materials Science.
 Prior to accepting a full time position with Apple, Dr. Zhang’s research focused on characterization of energy materials, especially thermoelectric and battery materials using S/TEM.

 In Advocating for Culture Change as a Grad Student, Alvita Akiboh discusses her experience on the job market, in addition to her former role as Professional Development Coordinator in the History Department.
 We talk about her efforts to normalize open conversations around professional development, and wellness and mental health in particular, among graduate students and faculty in the History Department.
 A recent PhD alumna, her research focuses on the history of U.S. overseas colonies in the Caribbean and Pacific.
-Dr. Akiboh will be taking up a position in the University of Michigan’s Society of Fellows this fall.
+Dr. Akiboh is currently a member of University of Michigan’s Society of Fellows.

 In Postdoc Leapfrog, we spoke with Lauren Woods about her past postdoctoral fellowship appointments and how she managed the transition from graduate student, to trainee, to administrator.
 Lauren Woods is Assistant Director of CIRTL at Northwestern.
 She helps develop, run, and evaluate CIRTL at Northwestern programming including the Searle Teaching-As-Research (STAR) program and Mentored Discussions of Teaching (MDT).
 Prior to joining the Searle Center, Lauren was a postdoctoral researcher at Davidson College.
 She holds a B.A. in Zoology from Ohio Wesleyan University and a Ph.D. in Evolution, Ecology, and Population Biology from Washington University in St. Louis.
 CIRTL, or the Center for the Integration of Research, Teaching, and Learning, is an NSF center that seeks to train STEM graduate students in order to develop a national STEM faculty committed to advancing effective teaching practices for diverse student audiences.